Code-Institute-Submissions/southernspices-project1/README.md

 *	Location with google map.
 *	A footer sections

+### Purpose of website

 This website tries to address the needs of the customer to find all the information that they needed to contact the restaurant, while breaking the information simple and easy to follow as possible.
-The business goals of this website are:
+The business goals are:

 *	Make the restaurant more popular in Ireland.
 *	Easy Reservation for a dine out.
 *	Awareness about the available catering services.

-The customer goals of this website are:
+The customer goals are:

 *	Searching for an Indian Restaurant for a dine out.
 *	Easily available menu and pricing.